monomelodies/emily/README.md

 ```

-...which you define using the `Message::setVariables` method:
+...which you define using the `Emily\Message::setVariables` method:

 ```php
 <?php